 Levy Taxes On The Evil Rich

 It seems a lot of focus has been placed on taxing the rich.
-Some how that is suppose to comfort us.
+Somehow that is suppose to comfort us.
 We are finally getting the bad guys.
-The promise is that the evil rich are the only ones who are going to take the hit.
-It is a lesson to our society that says that the poor are the good and the rich are bad.
-I see this as the height of manipulation and control.
+The promise is that the evil rich are the only ones who are going to take a hit.
+It is a lesson to our society that the poor are the good and the rich are the bad.
+I see this as the height of manipulation, control and hypocrisy.
 It is smoke and mirrors when a politician says this to you.
-It is an attempt through blame to draw your attention away from what they are about to do to you.

 Let’s call it like it is.
 The raising of taxes for government spending is the laziest, most non-creative piece of legislation that can be produced.
 It requires no imagination or effort whatsoever.
 It is a symptom that our politicians simply don’t know what to do.
 They don’t know how to generate wealth.
 They don’t know how to created jobs.
 They don’t know how to stimulate the economy or the free market.
 So to get the funds they want, they tax.

 On top of that, it is an unreasonable demand that a man give up half or more of every thing that he has worked 16 hours a day, 7 days a week for most of his life, and be forced to carry the person who barely has the gumption to go to his mail box and get his government check, and stays in that condition for the most part because he is simply too lazy to ever do more than complain because someone else isn’t feeding him, clothing him and carrying his load.
 Here is the trap.
 Dependence on the government, just as it is with any other thing, depletes the independence of the individual to stand on their own two feet.
 The more government increases its oversight and control, the more incapable the masses become to live by their own strength.
 This creates co-dependence and should not inspire respect.